🍷

 📝Exam Study NotesWSET / CMS

-• Founded 1999 by Mark and Teresa Aubert; first vintage 2000; debut wine was a single-vineyard Chardonnay from Ritchie Vineyard.
-Mark trained under Helen Turley at Peter Michael and Colgin before founding his own label.
+• Founded 1999 by Mark and Teresa Aubert; first vintage 2000 with a Ritchie Vineyard Chardonnay.
+Mark trained under Helen Turley at Peter Michael (1989) and later worked at Colgin, Sloan, Futo, and Bryant Family before launching the Aubert label.

-• Production is approximately 10,000 cases per year, with 75 percent Chardonnay and 25 percent Pinot Noir across multiple single-vineyard bottlings; wines sold only through mailing list and select restaurants.
+• Annual production is approximately 10,000 cases, weighted roughly 75 percent Chardonnay and 25 percent Pinot Noir across multiple single-vineyard bottlings; wines sold only through a mailing list and select restaurants.

-• All wines are 100 percent barrel-fermented in predominantly new French oak; alcohol averages around 15 percent.
-This style reflects the high-impact, terroir-expressive California approach associated with Helen Turley.
+• Every wine is 100 percent barrel-fermented and aged predominantly in new French oak; alcohol typically around 15 percent, reflecting the high-impact California style associated with Helen Turley's playbook.